OTT Business Models: A Complete Guide

 Advertising Video on Demand (AVOD)

-The AVOD model provides free access to content, supported by ad revenue.
+AVOD provides free access to content, supported by ad revenue.
 Platforms like YouTube rely heavily on ad placements for income.
 This OTT monetization model works well for reaching large audiences and generating revenue through high viewership.

 Transactional Video on Demand (TVOD)

-TVOD allows users to pay per piece of content, such as renting or buying a movie or access to an online event.
+TVOD allows users to pay per piece of content, such as renting or buying a movie or accessing an online event.
 Platforms like Google Play and iTunes use this model, which is ideal for premium or exclusive content.
 It appeals to consumers who value flexibility and are willing to pay for specific items.

 Choosing the Right OTT Business Model for Your Platform